RetailGPT: AI-driven insights boost shopper understanding from 10% to 45%

 Date

-(MENAFN- Sheila Tobias) RetailGPT, the Generative AI platform bridging digital and physical retail, is setting a new industry benchmark in understanding consumer behaviour.
+(MENAFN- mslgroup) Dubai, UAE; 29 October 2024: RetailGPT, the Generative AI platform bridging digital and physical retail, is setting a new industry benchmark in understanding consumer behaviour.

 Leveraging 20 years of experience in delivering data on consumer behaviour, retail technology solutions provider Pathfinder has developed RetalGPT to bridge the industry-wide knowledge gap when it comes to tracking, understanding and predicting the behaviour of shoppers.